-ENA states transmission businesses receive no reward for implementing efficient non-network options.
-At the same time, ENA says non-network solutions have an increasingly important role to play, and increased uptake of efficient non-network solutions is expected to benefit customers through lower transmission and total system costs.
+ENA stated transmission businesses receive no reward for implementing efficient nonnetwork options.
+92 At the same time, ENA said non-network solutions have an increasingly important role to play, and increased uptake of efficient non-network solutions is expected to benefit customers through lower transmission and total system costs.
+93

-The Commission is concerned that providing additional payments for networks through the DMIS to innovate and deliver efficient network services to the benefit of their customers could exacerbate a 'cost of service mentality', which negatively impacts dynamic efficiency and could hinder the market transition.
+The Commission is concerned that providing payments for networks through the DMIS (with no downside risk) to deliver efficient network services to the benefit of their customers, in addition to the existing ex-ante financial incentives, would promote a 'cost of service mentality' - negatively impacting dynamic efficiency and potentially hindering the market transition.

-AEC submits providing additional financial incentives for transmission businesses to undertake demand-side investments means that future action will occur only when they are inefficiently generous, and this is not the best approach to address the cultural and commercial biases to invest in capex.
+AEC submitted that providing additional financial incentives for transmission businesses to undertake demand-side investments means that future action will occur only when they are inefficiently generous, and this is not the best approach to address the cultural and commercial biases to invest in capex.

-ENGIE submits the implication of ENA's proposal is that transmission businesses will hesitate to undertake non-network options, even when they are cheaper, because of their unfamiliarity with such options and therefore how they will work out.
-However, ENGIE says that under the current regulatory framework networks already have clear financial incentives to choose the cheaper option because they retain a share of the savings: 'It's not clear then, that an additional incentive is the best solution to such an issue.'
+ENGIE submitted the implication of ENA's proposal is that transmission businesses will hesitate to undertake non-network options, even when they are cheaper, because of their unfamiliarity with such options and therefore how they will work out.
+However, ENGIE said that under the current regulatory framework networks already have clear financial incentives to choose the cheaper option because they retain a share of the savings: 'It's not clear then, that an additional incentive is the best solution to such an issue.'95